UPDATED: September 2023NEWS

 Blue Circle have produced a handy 2 minute video that runs through the process of using their concrete for fixing fence posts:

-It can be a little tricky to get the correct spikes to match up with your arch.
-Another DIY option is to get some suitably sized length of sturdy metal piping and fix the legs into these to effectively extend the depth of the legs.
+It can be a little tricky to get the correct spikes to match up with your arch so here's a quick tip for you: get some suitably sized length of sturdy metal piping (available from all good DIY and hardware stores) and fix the legs into these to effectively extend the depth of the legs.

-On hard surfaces such as concrete or patios, you will need to get some metal fixing brackets to secure the arch in place.
+ON HARD surfaces such as concrete pathways or patios, you will need to get some metal fixing brackets to secure the arch in place.

-Sometimes the retailer will have suitable fixing available as an option, otherwise a well-stocked DIY store should have what you need.
+Sometimes the retailer will have suitable fixing available as an option, otherwise a well-stocked DIY store should have what you need - look for steel fence post supports and find one that fits the width of your timber arch legs.

 If you are worried about high winds buffeting the arch, then you can concrete the legs into the ground as per wooden arches above, or use suitable ground spikes if available.